 Thank you for visiting my website.
 Here you’ll find the latest information about issues of importance to my Administration and to this state.
 You’ll also find tools to help you get the information you need from your state government.
 Bookmark this page and check back often – I’m committed to keeping you up-to-date and in-the-know as we tackle what are arguably the biggest challenges this state has ever seen.
 I’m ready to get down to business on behalf of the people of Connecticut, but I need your help.
 I hope you’ll stay in touch and let me know if you have any thoughts, comments or concerns.
 I’m looking forward to working with you!

-Governor Dannel P. Malloy today applauded the General Assembly’s Environment Committee for voting to approve legislation he introduced that protects horse owners or keepers, and the state’s associated agriculture industry, by clarifying into law that domesticated horses are not wild animals and as such are not “inherently dangerous.”
+Governor Dannel P. Malloy today thanked the Connecticut House of Representatives for approving legislation he introduced that will protect the owners and handlers of domesticated horses by clarifying into law that domesticated horses are not wild animals and as such are not “inherently dangerous.”